MicrosoftDocs/quantum-docs/articles/get-started-jupyter-notebooks.md

 ms.subservice: qdk
 ms.topic: how-to
 no-loc: ['Q#', '$$v']
-title: Get started with Jupyter notebooks in a workspace
+title: Get started with Jupyter notebooks
 uid: microsoft.quantum.get-started.notebooks
 ---

-# Get started with Jupyter notebooks in an Azure Quantum workspace
+# Get started with Jupyter notebooks in Azure Quantum

 Learn how to run Q# or Python code in a Jupyter notebook in an [Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).
 A Jupyter notebook is a document that contains both rich text and code and can run in your browser.